JayVoigt/JavaMonopoly/documentation/pp3.md

 The data for each player is largely independent, not requiring the same degree of intra-object dependence such as that which may exist across space groups.

-Additionally, some data is not as cleanly organized into the "space" or "player" domain - namely, the ownership of a property.
-This data is useful when held in the property object itself, but there are scenarios where finding the properties owned by a specific player is required.
-The aggregation of space and player data into a single "board" domain proves useful for this reason.
+Each player must contain data for the following attributes:
+- name
+- current balance
+- current position
+- is jailed
+- values of dice
+- number of owned Get Out of Jail Free Cards

+As well as several "flags" that are accessed by the Controller class group, examples:
+- suggested lock state of end turn, roll dice buttons
+- is bankrupt
+- is currently in the initial turn of being jailed
+- has rolled doubles
+- needs to make a decision for property purchase, jail

 &nbsp;

 #### Aggregating spaces and players
 The primary data element is the board, containing information about all players, spaces, and game events.
 However, this largely acts as a container for the state of the game, with some inputs and outputs that implement simple validation and manipulation.
 More advanced manipulation and analysis of this data is delegated to the Controller class group.

+Additionally, some data is not as cleanly organized into the "space" or "player" domain - namely, the ownership of a property.
+This data is useful when held in the property object itself, but there are scenarios where finding the properties owned by a specific player is required.
+The aggregation of space and player data into a single "board" domain proves useful for this reason.

 A positive consequence of composing this data as a single class is the ability to query information across domains.
 As an example: suppose some representation of the game state must be updated, after a player has purchased the final property in the green color group, while owning the others within the set.